-Two recent surveys of top companies in the United States have given a picture of the state of the demand for professionals and skills in mid-2021.
+Two recent surveys of top companies in the United States have given a picture of the state of the demand for professionals and skills in 2024.

 Let’s get started with the top trending tech jobs.